 - Kathak is an important classical dance of Uttar Pradesh.
 Pandit Birju Maharaj is an important exponent of this dance form.

 - Literacy rate of UP is 69.7 % which is well below the national average of 74.04 %.
 UP is 8th most illiterate state of India.

 - The Hockey Legend Major Dhyan Chand was born in Allahabad and settled in Jhansi.

-- Jagadguru Rambhadracharya Handicapped University (in Chitrakoot) is the only university established exclusively for disabled in the world.
+- Jagadguru Rambhadracharya Handicapped University (in Chitrakoot) is the only university in world established exclusively for disabled.

 - Cities of Sarnath and Kushinagar are of Buddhist importance.
 Goutam Buddha gave his first sermon at Sarnath and died at Kushinagar.

 - UP stands first in domestic tourism with more than 71 million tourist arrivals.

 - Uttar Pradesh is second largest state by economy in terms of GDP (Maharashtra is at 1st position).
 The economy of the state is driven mainly by agriculture and service sector.
 Uttar Pradesh shares 8.24 % of total India’s GDP. (as per 2014 GDP data).

 - Due to huge population, GDP per capita of the state becomes very low at second last position of all Indian States (as per year 2014 GDP per capita data).